Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Iowa State's games this season have gone over 47 points four of five times.
+- Iowa State and its opponents have gone over the current 47-point total in four of five games (80%) this season.

-- Oklahoma State's games have gone over 47 points in three of five chances this season.
+- In 60% of Oklahoma State's games this season (3/5), the teams combined to score more than Saturday's total of 47.

-- Saturday's total is 13.2 points lower than the two team's combined 60.2 points per game average.
+- The two teams combine to average 60.2 points per game, 13.2 more than the over/under in this contest.

-- The 35.8 combined points per game that these two squads have allowed this season are 11.2 fewer than the 47 total in this contest.
+- This contest's total is 11.2 points above the 35.8 these two squads combine to allow per game this season.

 - The Cyclones and their opponents have scored an average of 50.4 points per game in 2021, 3.4 more than Saturday's total.